-Mixed deciduous woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.
+Mixed deciduous woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and opportunities for its conservation in Barnsley.

 It is a national priority habitat: Lowland mixed deciduous wood-land.
 UK BAP priority habitats

-Phase 1 habitat surveys class this priority habitat as broadleaf woodland.
+Phase 1 surveys class this habitat as broadleaf woodland.